krthkkrv/Genomic-and-transcriptomic-analysis-of-vertebrate-host-specific-lactobacillus-johnsonii/Data selection/README.md

 	- Pairwise whole genome sequence average nucleotide identity (ANI) score of the assemblies is <0.999.
 	- Has the least number of sequences contigs in the group.
 	- Has the largest relative length of the longest and shortest contig.
 9. Finally, if the number of genome assemblies in each host group was less than 5, they were removed from the analysis.
+This resulted in a final data size of 42 genome assemblies.

 | Host of origin  | Number of assemblies |
 | ------------- | ------------- |